Develop your own IoT Edge modules

 In the config file on an IoT Edge device, there's a parameter called

 allow_elevated_docker_permissions.
 When set to true, this flag allows the

---privileged flag as well as any additional capabilities that you define in the
+--privileged flag and any additional capabilities that you define in the

 CapAdd field of the Docker HostConfig in the container create options.

 Currently, this flag is true by default, which allows deployments to grant privileged permissions to modules.
 We recommend that you set this flag to false to improve device security.